 In principle, you are free to arrange any rental price with your tenant.
 However, the tenant always has the right to have the price of the rent tested by the tenancy committee.
 With a lease for an indefinite period of time that is possible up to 6 months after the start of the lease.
 With a temporary lease, this can be done up to 6 months after the end of the temporary lease.

 At the request of the tenant, the tenancy committee determines the number of points your home has on the basis of the Housing Assessment System.
-If it turns out that your home has less than 145 points and you thereby unjustly rent out in the free sector, the rent will be adjusted downwards to the maximum rent corresponding to the number of points.
+If it turns out that your home does not have enough points and you thereby unjustly rent out in the free sector, the rent will be adjusted downwards to the maximum rent corresponding to the number of points.
 Subsequently, the lessor has to pay back the already overpaid received rent to the tenant.
 For example, if you have already rented your apartment for a period of 4 months for € 1200.00 per month and it appears that the basic rent cannot exceed € 698.00, then you have to pay back the difference over the past 4 months.
 Moreover, the fixed maximum rent is now the new rental price.
 This can, therefore, be a considerable setback and in addition, the tenant will probably not leave the house in the near future.
 After all, there is a big shortage of social rental housing.
 As long as this tenant rents the house, you are stuck with this low rent.
 Apart from the fact that you may have rented your home to someone who was not entitled to a social home in terms of income or any necessary housing permit.

 A decision by the tenancy committee can be appealed to the subdistrict court, even though it then is also subject to the Housing Assessment System.